A united front against China? Why that’s tricky for US and Europe.

 By “we” Mr. Biden says he means America and its like-minded allies – a point he emphasized at his press conference by noting he would take up the autocracy-democracy challenge later the same day in a virtual summit with the leaders of the 27-member European Union.

-Yet as willing as European allies may be to join with the U.S. when it means broadly asserting Western values, analysts of transatlantic relations say, there is still “wariness” about engaging in a Cold-War-type ideological battle.
+Yet as willing as European allies may be to join with the U.S. when it means broadly asserting Western values, analysts of transatlantic relations say, there is still “wariness” about engaging in a Cold War-type ideological battle.
 That reluctance has been even stronger, they add, at any suggestion of extending the battle to the economic arena.

 At least until very recently.